History of Sylhet: Assam Province (1912–1947)

 By the 1920s, organizations such as the Sylhet Peoples' Association and Sylhet-Bengal Reunion League (1920) mobilized public opinion demanding the division's incorporation into Bengal.
 However, the leaders of the Reunion League, including Muhammad Bakht Mauzumdar and Syed Abdul Majid, later opposed the transfer of Sylhet and Cachar to Bengal during the Surma Valley Muslim Conference of September 1928.
 This was supported by the Anjuman-e-Islamia and Muslim Students Association.

 On 23 March 1922, an anti-British mob took place at a madrasa in Kanaighat.
 The madrasa was set to host their annual jalsa on the day but the British Raj had outlawed it and declared Section 144 throughout Kanaighat.
 The organisers were angered by the ban and subsequently violated Section 144 by leading a mob to attack the British commissioners.
 The armed British were able to conduct a swift victory, by shooting down six people and injuring 38 people.

 The numbers of lascars grew between the two world wars, with some ending up in the docks of London and Liverpool.
 During World War II, many fought on the Allied front before settling down in the United Kingdom, where they opened cafes and restaurants which became important hubs for the British Asian community.

 In 1946, Gopinath Bordoloi, the Prime Minister of British Assam brought forward his wish to hand over Sylhet back to East Bengal.
 Following a referendum, almost all of erstwhile district of Sylhet became a part of East Bengal in the Dominion of Pakistan.
 After being pleaded by a delegation led by Abdul Matlib Mazumdar, a large part of Karimganj subdivision was barred and incorporated into the Dominion of India.
 The referendum was held on 6 July 1947.
 239,619 people voted to join East Bengal (i.e. part of Pakistan) and 184,041 voted to remain in Assam (i.e. part of India).
 The referendum was acknowledged by Article 3 of the Indian Independence Act 1947.

-Post-Partition of India
+Post-Partition of British India

 In the early 20th century, during the British period, a labour exploitation system known as the "Nankar custom" was introduced and practiced by zamindars.
 This barbarous system was confronted by the local peasants of the region during the Nankar Rebellion, leading to six deaths.
 In Beanibazar, the rebellion was born and spread across East Pakistan leading the Pakistani government to abolish the zamindari system and repeal the non-governmental rule to recognize the ownership of the land of peasants.

 In 1952, the Pakistan Tea Board - a tea research station in Srimangal, Moulvibazar - was founded to support the production, certification and exportation of the tea trade.